Tomba! 2: The Evil Swine Return: Development and release

+Reception

-ReceptionTomba!
-2: The Evil Swine Return received generally positive reviews from critics, obtaining an aggregate score of 83% on GameRankings.
+Tomba!
+2: The Evil Swine Return received favorable reviews according to the review aggregation website GameRankings.
+In Japan, Famitsu gave it a score of 31 out of 40.

 While Jeremy Conrad of IGN declared the game to be an improvement over its predecessor, Sean Johnson of GameRevolution and Peter Bartholow of GameSpot deemed it as merely a polished repackaging.
-The quantity and variety of events was noted, and Randy Nelson of Next Generation added that the major events were better paced than those in the first game.
+The quantity and variety of events was noted, and Randy Nelson of NextGen added that the major events were better paced than those in the first game.
 Some, however, felt that a number of the events were tedious and time-consuming; Mark MacDonald of Official U.S. PlayStation Magazine commented that "the errands outnumber the interesting puzzles by about 20 to one", and stated a preference for the game's platforming sections.
 Slo Mo of GamePro and Che Chou of Electronic Gaming Monthly opined that the game's challenge would be appealing to both young and mature audiences, though Shawn Smith and Chris Johnston, also of Electronic Gaming Monthly, perceived a lack of difficulty.
 Bartholow and Conrad remarked that some of the optional events were frustratingly difficult, with Conrad specifying the mine cart minigame as an example.
 Erik Engström of Hardcore Gaming 101 was disappointed by the game's more linear structure compared to the first game, but considered the quest system's organization to be more refined.
 The controls were commended for their responsiveness, though the multi-branched paths were said to be somewhat cumbersome to navigate.
 While Johnson acknowledged that this gameplay style was an interesting diversion from other action games, he and Nelson proposed that full 3D movement would have made the controls and gameplay simpler and more enjoyable.
 Conrad disagreed, saying that the Tomba! property's 16-bit-styled gameplay was an essential part of its charm.
 Bartholow commended the camera and perspectives as excellent, but he and Johnson faulted a few areas where the perspective made placing jumps or finding event-related clues difficult.
 The variety of items and weapons was appreciated, with Johnson considering the suits to be the game's best addition.
 The boss battles were criticized for their simplicity and repetitiveness.
 Engström negatively compared the presence of the character Zippo – who gives hints and directions pertaining to the situation – to Navi from The Legend of Zelda: Ocarina of Time, deeming him unnecessary and insulting to the player's intelligence.